describo/describo.github.io/src/index.md

           {
               title: 'Visualisation',
               text: `
-                Manipulate the size and colour of nodes of interest to reveal the features.
+                Manipulate the visual display of the nodes of interest in order to reveal the features.
               `,
               content: '/images/guide-visualise/visualise4.webp'
           },
           {
               title: 'Visualisation',
               text: `
-                Select a node and visualise the connections.
-Connected files can be viewed directly.
+                Deep dive into connected entities.
+Select a node and visualise the connections; if there are connected files, they can be viewed directly so you don't lose your flow.
               `,
               content: '/images/guide-visualise/visualise8.webp'
           },